shaarselhorst/vibes-only/93-prompts/create-app.md

-## AI Execution Prompt: Build the MVP for “Vibes Only”
+## AI Execution Prompt: Complete the MVP for “Vibes Only” using the existing Vue 3 + Tailwind 4.1 app

 You are an AI coding assistant working in this repository on Windows PowerShell.
-Build the single‑page app MVP as specified in `95-todo/TODO.md`.
+Build the single‑page app MVP as specified in `95-todo/TODO.md`, leveraging the already‑working app under `10-app/vibes-only` (Vue 3 + Vite + Tailwind CSS 4.1).

 Follow these workspace rules:
 - 10-vue-typescript